Skylarking: "Big Day"

 "Big Day" is about marriage and was dedicated to Moulding's teenage son Lee.
 It was first offered for 25 O'Clock but his bandmates thought it was too good for the Dukes project.
 Partridge envisioned the song as a single.

 "Another Satellite"

-"Another Satellite" is about Erica Wexler, a fan that caused tensions between Partridge and his then-wife.
+"Another Satellite" is about Erica Wexler, a fan who caused tensions between Partridge and his wife, and ultimately became his romantic partner and musical collaborator.
 He previously wrote about Wexler for The Big Express songs "Seagulls Screaming Kiss Her Kiss Her" and "You're the Wish You Are I Had".
 Rundgren had initially rejected "Another Satellite", but it was included at the insistence of the band's A&R executive at Virgin, Jeremy Lascelles.
 Partridge expressed regret releasing the song since it was hurtful to Erica, although "the story had a happy ending" once they rekindled a relationship in the 1990s.
 The "mordant, chiming rebuke" of the song, according to Stannard, "signals a shift into darker, more personal areas."